AkramDhiabi/notaben_assignement/README.md

 - Single NAT Gateway (use multiple for production)

 **Security:**
-- ArgoCD password stored in AWS Secrets Manager (KMS encrypted)
+- ArgoCD uses default initial admin password stored in Kubernetes secret
-- Password passed via `set_sensitive` (never in values files or Helm history)
+- For production: generate random password, store in AWS Secrets Manager (KMS encrypted), and inject via Helm `set_sensitive` to avoid exposure in values files or Helm history
-- 0-day secret recovery window for demo (set 7-30 days for production via `argocd_secret_recovery_days` variable)
 - Public EKS API access (restrict via security groups for production)

 **Simplifications:**
 - No ingress controller or TLS certificates
 - No monitoring/logging setup
 - No network policies or pod security standards
-- Manual Git repository URL configuration required
+- Port-forward access only (no LoadBalancer services)

 **Production Improvements Needed:**
 - Ingress controller (nginx-ingress or AWS ALB)